webplatform/docs/html/index.md

-Note: If you are completely new to web development, you may want to review [[http://volcano-vaporizer-reviews.com Web development for beginners]].
+Note: If you are completely new to web development, you may want to review [[beginners|Web development for beginners]].

 == Background ==